WHEN YOU ARE OLD

 At the same time as the blepharoplasty was done, he also did a brow lift.
 A forehead lift /brow lift is a cosmetic procedure that restores an aging or drooping eyebrow to a more youthful position, giving the area above your eyes a softer and more refreshed look.

-I do use botox, though.
+I do use Botox, though.
 My upper lip is very thin now, and they apply a little to the two highest peaks of my upper lip.
-Not sure how this works, but it gives my upper lip a little fuller look.
-It is as if my lip was stung by a bee (only so slightly), and it swelled just a little.
-Actually, I’m sure it must relax my lip in some way so that it appears fuller.
+I’m not sure how this works, but it gives my upper lip a little fuller look.
+It is as if a bee (only so slightly stung my lip), and it swelled just a little.
+Actually, I’m sure it must relax my lips so that they appear fuller.
 All I know is it works.

-I also use a little botox in my crow’s feet.
+I also use a little Botox on my crow’s feet.
 I try to get in about once every three months, but I don’t get there exactly every three months.
-I’ll let it slide sometimes up to six months, since I really don’t mind the crinkles at the corners of my eyes.
-I always thought they gave older people character; and let’s face it, I am getting old.
+I’ll let it slide sometimes up to six months since I really don’t mind the crinkles at the corners of my eyes.
+I always thought they gave older people character, and let’s face it, I am getting old.

 So that is what I’ve done to my eyes and lips, and I’m very happy with the results even as I enter my sixties.